Why Companies are Moving from Traditional to Cloud-Based EDI

 Scaling

-Yes, EDI is a standardized data format, but the members of your digital ecosystem will each have their own EDI transactional sets that you must be able to support.
+Yes, EDI is a standardized data format, but the members of your digital ecosystem will each have their own EDI transactional sets (with different EDI codes) that you must be able to support.
 From industry to industry, even standardized EDI requirements will vary, which becomes a huge problem across numerous trading partners.
 Outdated, homegrown, or one-off EDI software will not be able to scale to support all the data requirements necessary to participate in your ecosystem as the business grows.

 Lack of Automation